Skip to content

 Health-promoting effects of betaine (TMG) – What is a methyl group donor?

-Since betaine has several such “caps” and can also put them on other molecules, betaine is used as a donor or Donor (from Latin donare called “gifts”) of methyl groups.
-In addition, betaine has a strong anti-inflammatory effect by, on the one hand, blocking pro-inflammatory transcription factors and, on the other hand, extinguishing the cell's cauldron - the inflammasome.
-Well, that’s it for the theory for now – now comes the practice:
+Since betaine has several such “caps” and can also put them on other molecules, betaine is called a donor (from the Latin “donor”). donare “to give”) of methyl groups.
+In addition, betaine has a strong anti-inflammatory effectby blocking pro-inflammatory transcription factors on the one hand and by extinguishing the cell's cauldron - the inflammasome - on the other.
+Well, that's all for the theory for now - now comes the practice:

-Homocysteine is a physiological intermediate that is formed in normal metabolism by demethylation (release of the cap) from the essential amino acid methionine.
-However, an increased content of homocysteine in the blood plasma is considered an independent risk factor for diabetes mellitus, Alzheimer's disease and cardiovascular diseases, as it leads to a more pronounced development of arteriosclerosis due to damage to the vascular walls.
+Homocysteine is a physiological intermediate that is formed in normal metabolism by demethylation (removal of the cap) from the essential amino acid methionine.
+However, an increased level of homocysteine in the blood plasma is considered an independent risk factor for diabetes mellitus, Alzheimer's and cardiovascular diseasesbecause it causes damage to the vessel walls and leads to a more pronounced development of arteriosclerosis.

-Just as homocysteine is formed in the cell from methionine, it can be converted back to methionine by putting on the methyl cap.
-In this way betaine manages to reduce the dangerously elevated homocysteine levels in the human body by donating a methyl group.
-The molecule therefore has a protective effect against arteriosclerotic diseases such as strokes or heart attacks.
+Just as homocysteine is formed from methionine in the cell, it can be converted back to methionine by putting on the methyl cap.
+In this way Betaine manages to reduce the dangerously elevated homocysteine level in the human body by donating a methyl groupThus, the molecule has a protective effect against arteriosclerotic diseases such as strokes or heart attacks.

-In combination with its anti-inflammatory effects at the cellular level, betaine was able to demonstrate, in addition to positive metabolic results for patients with diabetes mellitus II or liver disease, a reduction in the risk of degeneration and dementia.
+In combination with its anti-inflammatory effects at the cellular level, betaine has been shown to demonstrate not only positive metabolic results for patients with type II diabetes mellitus or liver disease, but also a reduction in the risk of degeneration and dementia.

 NAD+ and TMG – better together?

 In another clinical example, NAD+ precursor molecules play an important role.
 These increase the NAD+ level in the human body and activate the production of nicotinamide.
-And now comes the catch: Nicotinamide requires a methylation step so that it can be excreted in the urine.
-The increase in nicotinamide levels therefore leads to increased methylation processes and thereby depletes cap resources.
-A food supplement of TMG could counteract this overload of the methyl system while simultaneously boosting NAD.
+And here comes the catch: Nicotinamide requires a methylation step so that it can be excreted in the urine.
+The An increase in nicotinamide levels leads to increased methylation processes and thereby exhausts the cap resources.
+One dietary supplement from TMG could counteract this overload of the methyl system while simultaneously boosting NAD.

-An osmolyte is a substance that helps keep the fluid levels inside and outside of cells in balance.
-If the fluid ratio changes, an imbalance arises, which in the worst case can even lead to the death of cells.
-This happens both through severe shrinkage - similar to a balloon escaping air - and through uncontrolled swelling of the cell - when too much air causes the balloon to burst.
+An osmolyte is a substance that helps to keep the fluid levels inside and outside the cells in balance.
+If the fluid ratio tips, an imbalance occurs, which in the worst case can even lead to the death of cells.
+This happens both through strong shrinkage - similar to a balloon that is losing air - and through unchecked swelling of the cell - if too much air causes the balloon to burst.

-In addition, trimethylglycine (betaine) promotes the biosynthesis and availability of creatine, another muscle-building substance that is quite popular among athletes is.
+Additionally Trimethylglycine (betaine) promotes the biosynthesis and availability of creatine, another muscle-building substance, which is quite popular among athletes.
 On the one hand, creatine acts as an energy storage molecule and supports the strength capacity of the cell.
-On the other hand, protein build-up and the formation of new muscle cells are stimulated.
-It is assumed that betaine promotes muscle growth through the combination of these anabolic, i.e. building, processes.
+On the other hand, it stimulates protein synthesis and the formation of new muscle cells.
+It is believed that that betaine promotes muscle growth through the combination of these anabolic, i.e. building, processes.

-And what do current studies say about it?
-Results of a recent scientific analysis indicate that betaine as a dietary supplement is an effective starting point for reducing body fat.
-Likewise, a high-quality study showed that regular betaine supplementation improved physique, arm circumference, bench press training capacity, and even tended to increase strength.
+And what do current studies say about this?
+Results of a recent scientific analysis indicate that betaine as a dietary supplement an effective starting point for reduction of body fat represents.
+Likewise, a high-quality study showed that regular supplementation of betaine Anatomy, arm circumference and the training capacity in the bench press improved and tends to even Increases strength.
 Overall, many studies support both the health-promoting and performance-enhancing effects of betaine and thus its use as a dietary supplement.

-Betaine supplementation has shown performance and strength-enhancing effects in several studies.
-In one of these, young soccer players were divided into two groups.
-One group received 2 grams of betaine (TMG) daily and the other group received a placebo.
-Several parameters were measured during the 14 weeks.
-There were statistically significant differences, among other things, in the maximum absorption capacity of oxygen (VO2max).
+Betaine supplementation has shown performance and strength-enhancing effects in several studies. one of that Young football players were divided into two groups.
+One group received 2 grams of betaine (TMG) daily and the other group a placebo.
+During the 14 weeks, several parameters were measured.
+Statistically significant differences were found, among other things, in the maximum oxygen uptake capacity (VO2max).

-VO2max is an important parameter for assessing a person's fitness.
-Dr. Peter Attia describes VO2max as one of the most important markers for longevity.
-It is mainly improved through intensive training.
-However, in this study it was shown that supplementation of betaine (TMG) in conjunction with a demanding training program, the VO2max can still increase.
+VO2max is an important parameter to assess a person’s fitness.
+Dr. Peter Attia describes VO2max as one of the most important markers of longevity.
+It is mainly improved by intensive training.
+However, this study showed that supplementation of betaine (TMG) in combination with a demanding training program the VO2max still can further increase.

-Betaine and blood lipid levels – supplementing with betaine increases my cholesterol?
+Betaine and blood lipid levels – does supplementing with betaine increase my cholesterol?

 A large meta-analysis found that high levels of betaine supplementation (more than 4 grams per day over a period of several weeks) can increase blood lipid levels.

-This doesn't sound good at first glance, but to understand the study's message more clearly, you have to look at the data a little more closely.
-On the one hand, of all the values, only total cholesterol increased slightly.
+This doesn't sound good at first glance, but to understand the study's message more precisely, you have to look at the data a little more closely.
+Firstly, of all the values, only total cholesterol increased slightly.
 LDL, HDL and triglycerides did not change statistically significantly.
-On the other hand, the dosage of betaine was extremely high.
+Secondly, the dosage of betaine was extremely high.

-In excessive amounts, betaine can have an impact on your blood lipid levels .
+In excessive amounts, betaine can affect your blood lipid levels have.

-The bioavailability of betaine, i.e. how well our body can absorb the substance, depends, among other things, on the form of preparation.
-Beetroot and spinach both contain fairly large amounts of betaine.
-Spinach in about 550mg per 100 grams.
-But this only applies to raw spinach.
+The bioavailability of betaine, i.e. how well our body can absorb the substance, depends on the preparation method, among other things.
+Beetroot and spinach both contain quite large amounts of betaine.
+Spinach contains around 550mg per 100 grams.
+However, this only applies to raw spinach.
 If it is cooked, only a fraction of the betaine is available to our body.

 Betaine HCL – similar name, different effect